JAld3r/Land-Potential/README.md

 **Data Source**

 The data used in these visualizations are sourced from https://www.realtor.com/research/data/.
+The data was cleaned using the Python Pandas library.

 **Running the Project**